kedanco/100-days-kallaway-log/README.md

 Done with Day 3 of Tyler's free bootcamp, 1 more video to go!
 Really got a good overview and understanding of what's happening and why, which is crucial for the fundamentals.
 Didn't understand these even when I finished the Udemy course.

 **Link to work:**

+### Missed A Day : 15th June Friday, 2018

+### Day 93 : 16th June Saturday, 2018

+**Today's Progress:** Tyler React Bootcamp

+**Thoughts:** Finished Tyler's React Bootcamp!
+Feeling awesome when you understand what went wrong where, and how to solve it or move on with the code.

+Maybe I should attempt to return to the Udemy course, or try building a new app.

+**Link to work:**